keithrbennett/keithrbennett.github.io/_drafts/simplify-your-code-with-lambdas-and-other-callables.md

 buffered_enumerable = BufferedEnumerable.create_with_callables( \
     1000, fetcher, fetch_notifier)
 ```

+This enumerable can be used to call `each` or any other of the rich set of methods available on the [_Enumerable_](https://ruby-doc.org/core-2.5.1/Enumerable.html) class.

 By parameterizing the behaviors with callables, we have increased the simplicity of the implementation by separating the two orthogonal tasks into separate code areas, and avoided the unnecessary overhead of the inheritance approach, which would have packaged these functions in classes.